dymayday/poc-opt-snark-zkAuth/README.md

 The full merkle tree is necessary to parse the data needed for onchain authentication with the deployed merkle-tree root.
-Earlier implementations od this approach have stored the tree in the browsers local-storage.
+Earlier implementations of this approach have stored the tree in the browsers local-storage.
 Needless to say that this solution is sub-optimal for multiple reasons.
-We choose for decentralized storage an provide the user the option to store and retrieve the tree from **IPFS**, specifically web3storage, or **CERAMIC**, a protocol for decentralized data composability.
+We choose for decentralized storage to provide the user the option to store and retrieve the tree from **IPFS**, specifically web3storage, or **CERAMIC**, a protocol for decentralized data composability.

 Authentication can be invoked by any smart-contract, wallet or even token when used as modifier.
 The calldata is put on hold until the user authenticates.
-Authentication requests emit an event which get's indexed by **theGraph**, a decentralized blockchain indexing protocol.
+Authentication requests emit an event which get indexed by **theGraph**, a decentralized blockchain indexing protocol.
 We use these events to inform the user about open authentications and the staged call-data.

-The authentication step requires the user to access her/his TOTP generator and the corresponding merkle-tree.
+The authentication step requires the user to access his TOTP generator and the corresponding merkle-tree.
-Once a TOTP is provided, it get's hashed together with the current time-step and compared to the leaves of the merkle-tree.
-If a matching hash is found, the same plus the additional branch-hashes necessary for verification are send to the blockchain.
+Once a TOTP is provided, it get hashed together with the current time-step and compared to the leaves of the merkle-tree.
+If a matching hash is found, the same plus the additional branch-hashes necessary for verification are sent to the blockchain.
 With the initially provided root, it can be verified that the merkle-tree has not been modified.
 This method is commonly used to prove the integrity of downloaded files and in internet protocols such as TSL to protect against man-in-the middle attacks.